WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 :::details
 ### Input

-Input, transaction input, or TxIn is an input in a Bitcoin transaction which contains two fields: a unique transaction hash and an index number, which references one output of a previous transaction which is spend in this transaction.
+Input, transaction input, or TxIn is an input in a Bitcoin transaction which contains two fields: a unique transaction hash and an index number, which references one utxo of a previous transaction which is spent in this transaction.
 :::

 :::details